williamyang1991/DualStyleGAN/data_preparation/readme.md

 ### Useful Resources

 * [arcane.txt](./arcane.txt): filenames of our filtered 100 arcane face images.
-  - E.g. the filenames `1_016_04488.jpg` means the 16th detected faces, the 4488th frames of the Arcane Episode 1.
+  - E.g. the filename `1_016_04488.jpg` means the 16th detected faces, the 4488th frames of the Arcane Episode 1.
 * [pixar.txt](./pixar.txt): youtube video links where we collected Pixar face images.